 At the end of 2016 Rob received an MBE in the New Year Honours List.

 Rugby is still a passion of Rob’s and he goes to watch his local side play whenever he can as well as being a keen supporter of the Welsh team.
 “I still miss it,” he admits.
 “I do wheelchair rugby now for fun but I wanted a different challenge – rugby is a team sport and I could see table tennis was different and wanted to challenge myself.”

 Away from the table Rob enjoys weight training and getting out and about in the countryside on his off-road buggy, accompanied by his terrier Roger.
-This year is already an auspicious one as in July he will marry his fiancee Meg.
+In July 2017 he married his fiancee Meg.

 Take 5 with Rob:

 Most admired sportsman – Jonny Wilkinson